FEELING GOOD™

 1. Feeling Good Podcasts

-Check out my free weekly Feeling Good Podcasts with hosts, Drs.
-Fabrice Nye and Rhonda Barovsky.
-We recently received our millionth podcast from therapists and general citizens throughout the world.
+Check out my free weekly Feeling Good Podcasts with host, Rhonda Barovsky.
+We recently received our nine millionth podcast download from therapists and general citizens throughout the world.
 60% of our listeners are people looking for self-help, and 40% are therapists who want to improve their therapy skills.
-However, nearly 100% of the therapists who listen indicated they are also looking for self-help to speed up their own healing.
+However, nearly 100% of the therapists indicated they are also looking for self-help to speed up their own healing.

 - Live Therapy with Daisy: What’s the Secret of a Meaningful Life?